 Shaheen wrote several books including The TV Arab (1984), Guilty: Hollywood’s Verdict on Arabs after 9/11 (2008), and the award-winning Reel Bad Arabs: How Hollywood Vilifies a People (2001, 2009), which the Media Education Foundation produced as a documentary in 2006.
 He served as an Oxford Research Scholar and as a consultant for the Los Angeles Commission on Human Relations, the Justice Department’s Civil Rights Division, and New Y ork City’s Commission on Civil Rights.

-To learn more about the contents of the Jack G. Shaheen Collection on Arabs in U.S. Film and Television, located at the NYU Tamiment Library & Robert F. Wagner Labor Archives and Asian/Pacific/American Institute at NYU, view the survey report conducted by our Graduate Scholars in A/PA Archives.
-A finding aid for the collection is in process.
+To learn more about the contents of the Jack G. Shaheen Collection on Arabs in U.S. Film and Television, located at the NYU Tamiment Library & Robert F. Wagner Labor Archives and Asian/Pacific/American Institute at NYU, view the collection’s finding aid.

 A is for Arab: Stereotypes in U.S. Popular Culture, a traveling exhibition featuring items from the Jack G. Shaheen Collection